 Kingswood honours educational scholarship certificates awarded to winners in the WCC and WBB competitions.
-Recipients of
+Recipients of these scholarships must submit their original signed certificate(s) to receive their scholarship award.

 Awards are disbursed as follows:

 - Up to \$1,000 per semester or one-eighth of the total value of certificate(s), whichever is greater. - Combined total of WCC/WBB awards plus institutional financial aid cannot exceed the total costs of tuition during any semester. - Award amount is in Canadian dollars. - Recipients must be full-time students.